Paul Coppes, Azusa Pacific University

 Paul Coppes had a solid playing career behind the plate which began at Rowland High School (Rowland Heights, CA) and continued at Azusa Pacific University (Azusa, CA), where he was a 2-time All-Conference and All-American catcher.
 During his Junior Year, Paul committed zero errors while hitting .415, to earn 1st Team All-America Catcher.

 Paul, like Justin Duarte, was a catching disciple of his position coach, Scott Winterburn.
-Years of training and being challenged allowed Paul to be become a master of the position.
-Paul was able to take his skills and play 2 years of minor league baseball, before focusing on coaching.
+Years of training and being challenged allowed Paul to become a master of the position.
+Paul was able to take his skills and play two years of minor league baseball, before focusing on coaching.

-Paul is now a full time special education teacher Capistrano Unified School District.
+Paul is a full-time special education teacher Capistrano Unified School District.
 In 2012, he earned Capistrano Unified School District Middle School Teacher of the Year and a Semi-Finalist for Orange County Teacher of the Year.
-For the past 16 years, Paul has been a director of the Mark Creese School of Baseball.
-He is currently the Director of the South Orange County Site and has done an amazing job as the Director of NLCA’s Orange County Division.
+Coach Coppes had a strong run for 16 years as the director for the Mark Creese School of Baseball in Orange County.
+He has recently taken up a new endeavor with TC Baseball, an up and coming travel ball organization based out of Mission Viejo.
+Paul will continue to host camps as the Director of NLCA’s Orange County Division.

 Mario (Speedo) completed a 2-year tenure as the catching instructor at Mt.
 SAC.
-He continues to be very active in coaching with the San Gabriel Valley Arsenal as one of their most trusted coaches over past 6 years.
+Speedo has been very active in coaching helping catapult the San Gabriel Valley Arsenal from 2010-20018.
+Most recently, Mario is building his own brand of baseball as he and his staff are getting the CA Armada off the ground starting in the fall of 2019.
 Mario played three years at Vanguard University in Costa Mesa after playing a season at Cerritos College.
 Mario has been working as an instructor with NLCA since early in 2013 and he continues to play a larger and larger role on the staff.

 We will also be having guest instructors who rotate clinics consistently.
 A few of these have come out to instruct at many of our clinics.

 Rob Avila- Current Asst.
 Coach at UC San Diego and former Head Coach at Palm Beach Atlantic (NCAA Div.
 2).
-Played professionally with the Philadelphia Phillies (AA level) after being drafted in the 1999 MLB Draft from The Masters College in Santa Clarita.
+Rob played professionally with the Philadelphia Phillies (AA level) after being drafted in the 1999 MLB Draft from The Masters’ College in Santa Clarita.

 Joe Winterburn has been an outstanding addition to the mix of instructors with NLCA.
 Joe started his college career at UCSB and finished at Univ. of La Verne, where he earned All-Conference honors.
-He went on to played 2 seasons with the Boston Red Sox and has been a tremendous fit for NLCA the past few years.
+He went on to play two seasons with the Boston Red Sox and has been a tremendous fit for NLCA the past few years.